The Awakening Collective

 7. Vedanā (Feeling / Sensation)

-Vedanā refers to the feeling tone that accompanies contact—pleasant, unpleasant, or neutral.
+Vedanā refers to the feeling tone that accompanies contact—pleasant or unpleasant.
 How we emotionally respond to what we sense.
 This feeling tends to bias what comes next: do we approach, avoid, or neither?

 Daily life example: After seeing dessert, you feel pleasure; perhaps after criticism, you feel hurt; maybe after a neutral comment you feel nothing in particular.
 Those feelings influence your subsequent craving or aversion.